New Triple Zero (000) song aims to arm young children with knowledge needed in an emergency situation

 “In a recent survey only 14% of people were very confident that the children they know in the 3 to 6-year age group would understand that help is at hand by calling Triple Zero (000),” Ms Lawrence said.
 “The new Triple Zero (000)song uses repetition to teach kids to call Triple Zero (000)and reiterates how important learning CPR is for families.”

-Ms Lawrence said with the swimming season starting, now was the perfect time for parents and carers to also be reminded about the necessity of learning CPR.
+Ms Lawrence said with the swimming season starting on the first day of Spring, now was the perfect time for parents and carers to also be reminded about the necessity of learning CPR.

 “Spring and summer are the peak seasons for water-based emergencies and drownings, and both adults and young children need to be prepared in the event of an emergency,” she said.
 “Statistics show even attempting CPR will have a dramatic impact on the outcome of an emergency, especially in a submersion scenario.”